 What is Career planning?

-Career planning is a process in which personal skills, qualities, knowledge, motivation, and other characteristics are realized, information about job opportunities and choices is collected, specific goals are set for achieving success in the career, a specific plan for achieving is developed. for these purposes.
+Career planning is a process in which personal skills, qualities, knowledge, motivation, and other characteristics are actualized.
+Information about job opportunities and choices is collected.
+Specific goals are set through a plan for achieving success in the career.

-Career development is a series of activities aimed at establishing, developing, succeeding, and enriching career.
+Career development is a series of activities aimed at establishing, developing, succeeding, and enriching a career.

 Proper career planning is based on the definition of professional goals - the future positions to which a person aspires on the path of his career.
 For some people, moving these positions involves developing preliminary plans and strategies, others rely on their luck, but although it helps in some cases, the right education, experience, abilities, and their proper development are necessary conditions to create and career development.
 Career planning is important for the realization of goals set in the field of professional development.
 A person who makes a plan to achieve career goals does better.
 The process helps people to realize their potential according to their abilities and to be more satisfied if, thanks to planning, they succeed in achieving the set goals.